debanjandhar12/logseq-chatgpt-plugin/README.md

 [Screencast from 2023-03-11 13-54-43.webm](https://user-images.githubusercontent.com/49021233/224473826-1460ab43-f5ea-4f58-838c-37a20cd90a56.webm)

-This is the result of an 7 hour code sprint so please don't expect high quality code.
-Also, I am currently seeking contributors, and encourage you to browse through the available issues and assign yourself to one to contribute.

 Currently in early development stages and hence not available in marketplace.
-You have to build it yourself.
-Also, dont use it in your main logseq graph.
+You have to download it from releases and install manually.
+Also, dont use it in your main logseq graph until it is stable.

 ## Pending Plugin Architecture
 HELP is appreciated for making these decisions.